chrisdanford/Tidy/README.md

 # TIDY Video and Photo
-> Keep your photo library nice and clean.
+> An iOS app to keep your photo library nice and clean.

 ## Features
+Using TIDY, you can recover massive amounts of device and iCloud space.
+It's 100% free and open-source, so get started today!

+✨ Features ✨
-- Find duplicate photos and videos
+➡ Find and delete duplicate photos and videos.
-- Find near-duplicate videos
-- Upgrade the compression of videos to "High Efficiency", saving you valuable iCloud storage and device storage space
+➡ Find and delete lower-quality resized videos.
+➡ Reduce the size of videos by 40% while maintaining quality by upgrading to "High Efficiency" video compression.
+➡ View videos sorted by size and delete large videos that are no longer needed.
-- Clear "Recently Deleted" to reclaim iCloud storage space immediately.
+➡ Clear "Recently Deleted" to reclaim iCloud storage space immediately.

 ![](header.png)